gurnec/btcrecover/docs/Extract_Scripts.md

     ...
     Password found: xxxx

-#### MultiBit Technical Details ####
+#### MultiBit Classic Technical Details ####

 The *extract-multibit-privkey.py* script is intentionally short and should be easy to read for any Python programmer.
 This script extracts 8 bytes of password salt plus the first 16 encrypted base58-encoded characters (out of 52) from the first private key from a MultiBit private key backup file.
-Because less than 30% of a single private key is extracted, the private key itself cannot be feasibly reconstructed even after these first 16 characters are decrypted (assuming the password search succeeds).
-Because these 16 characters are base58 encoded, *btcrecover* can use them alone to check passwords.
-It tries decrypting the characters with each password, and once the result is a valid 16-character long base58-encoded private key prefix, it has found the correct password.
+Because less than 30% of a single private key is extracted, the private key itself cannot be feasibly reconstructed even after these first 16 bytes are decrypted (assuming the password search succeeds).
+Because these 16 characters, once decrypted, are base58 encoded, *btcrecover* can use them alone to check passwords.
+It tries decrypting the bytes with each password, and once the result is a valid 16-character long base58-encoded private key prefix, it has found the correct password.

 Without access to the rest of your private key backup file or your wallet file, these 16 characters alone do not put any of your Bitcoin funds at risk, even after a successful password guess and decryption.

+### Usage for MultiBit HD ###

+After downloading the script, **make a copy of your mbhd.wallet.aes file into a different folder** (to make it easy, into the same folder as *extract-multibit-hd-data.py*).
+As an example for Windows, click on the Start Menu, then click “Run...”, and then type this: `%appdata%\MultiBitHD`.
+From here you can open your wallet folder, and copy and paste your mbhd.wallet.aes file into a separate folder.
+Next you'll need to open a Command Prompt window and type something like this (depending on where the downloaded script is, and assuming you've made a copy of your mbhd.wallet.aes into the same folder):

+    cd \Users\Chris\Downloads\btcrecover-master\extract-scripts
+    C:\python27\python extract-multibit-hd-data.py mbhd.wallet.aes

+You should get a message which looks like this as a result:

+    MultiBit HD first 16 bytes of encrypted wallet and crc in base64: bTI6LbH/+ROEa0cQ0inH7V3thbdFJV4=

+When you (or someone else) runs *btcrecover* to search for passwords, you will not need your wallet file, only the output from *extract-multibit-hd-data.py*.
+To continue the example:

+    cd \Users\Chris\Downloads\btcrecover-master
+    C:\python27\python btcrecover.py --extract-data --tokenlist tokens.txt
+    Please enter the data from the extract script
+    > bTI6LbH/+ROEa0cQ0inH7V3thbdFJV4=
+    ...
+    Password found: xxxx

+#### MultiBit HD Technical Details ####

+The *extract-multibit-hd-data* script is intentionally short and should be easy to read for any Python programmer.
+A MultiBit HD wallet file is entirely encrypted.
+The extract script simply reads the first 16 bytes from the wallet file.

+Once decrypted, these 16 bytes always begin with the header bytes of a bitcoinj wallet file, specifically with the byte string "\x0a?org.bitcoin." (where the ? can be any byte).
+It tries decrypting the bytes with each password, and once the result is what's inspected, it has found the correct password.

+Without access to the rest of your wallet file, it is impossible the decrypted header information could ever lead to a loss of funds.

 ### Limitations ###

-As mentioned in the [Usage for Armory](#usage-for-armory) section, the address and private key extracted from Armory wallets does put that one address at risk.
+As mentioned in the [Usage for Armory](#usage-for-armory) section, the address and private key extracted from Armory wallets does put that one address at risk, and might also put other funds in that wallet at risk.